top of page

 Blob Storage

 Blob storage accounts are specialized in storing blob data and can also be used to choose an access tier, which allows you to specify how frequently data in the account is accessed.
-You can choose an access tier suitable for your storage and which suits your expenses.
+You can select an access tier suitable for your storage and which suits your expenses.

 Azure Storage Replication

-We have four options in the ‘Replication’ dropdown for Azure standard storge accounts.
+We have four options in the ‘Replication’ dropdown for Azure standard storage accounts.
 A copy of the data is kept so that it is durable and available at high speed.
 It is retained even in case of hardware failure.

 Locally redundant storage